 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.
 For more information on Europe’s Schengen Area, click here.

 Pay-per-use, Single Visit Passes & Lounge Memberships

-Free unlimited WiFi is available throughout the Mykonos Airport.
+Free unlimited WiFi is available throughout Mykonos Airport.
+Select the “Fraport-Free” network and then launch your browser to visit a welcome page.